 Although state and federal funding allocations (e.g., Section 319 funds, USDA cost share, and OHF funds) are major components of NPS project budgets, cash and inkind match contributions from sponsoring entities and their partners are also a significant part of most local NPS project budgets.
 These local contributions typically represent most of the non-federal match commitments for the NPS projects.
-Consequently, the local sponsors and their partners, have not only been responsible for managing the NPS projects, but they have also been the main source for the non-federal financial support for the projects, which, in turn, has enabled more effective delivery of the NPS Program.
+Cumulatively, the local NPS project sponsors and their partners have not only been responsible for the local financial support for the NPS projects, but they have also been the main source of non-federal financial support for the delivery of the NPS Program.
 Table 3 lists some of the sponsoring entities and financial partners that have provided technical and/or financial support for the development, implementation and/or management of NPS projects during the Management Plan period.